sourcery-ai-experiments/blog.nathanv.me/content/posts/ibm-model-m-cleaning/index.md

 Overall, I like the board a lot.
 The tactileness of the switches is lovely, though I usually bottom out keycaps anyways.
 The switches are far heavier than I was used to with Blues and at first left my fingers feeling tired after lots of typing.
+They do have a certain "sponginess" to them because of the spring.

 ### Sound

-The sound of the Model is definitely lower-pitched than Cherry switches, but a lot more "pingy", which makes sense as the keys are directly connected to a spring.
+The sound of the Model M is definitely lower-pitched than Cherry switches, but a lot more "pingy", which makes sense as the keys are directly connected to a spring.
 I recorded samples of each for you to compare.